Moamen-Elsayed/Sarcasm-Detection-ArSarcasm-Dataset/README.md

 The literature has a large amount of work on sarcasm and irony detection, which vary from collecting datasets to building detection systems.
 However, researchers and linguists cannot yet agree on a specific definition of what is considered to be sarcasm.
 According to (Grice et al., 1975) sarcasm is a form of figurative language where the literal meaning of words is not intended, and the opposite interpretation of the utterance is the intended one.
 Gibbs Jr et al. (1994) define sarcasm as a bitter and caustic from of irony.
 According to Merriam Webster’s dictionary 2, sarcasm is “a sharp and often satirical or ironic utterance designed to cut or give pain”, while irony is defined as “ the use of words to express something other than and especially the opposite of the literal meaning”.
 These definitions are quite close to each other, yet each of them gives a different definition of sarcasm.
 While most of the literature assumes that sarcasm is a form of irony, Justo et al. (2014) argues that it is not necessarily ironic.
 Thus, sarcasm is always confused with other forms of figurative language such as metaphor, irony, humour and satire.

 ## Embeddings
-For Emojis : a pre-trained word-emoji embeddings from  <a href="https://github.com/uclnlp/emoji2vec">Emoji Embeddings</a>
+For Emojis : a pre-trained word-emoji embeddings from  <a href="https://github.com/uclnlp/emoji2vec">Emoji Embeddings</a> <br>
 For Words : a pre-trained word embeddings from  <a href="http://mazajak.inf.ed.ac.uk:8000/">Majazak</a>

 ## Data